IgniteUI/indigo-design-docfx/en/components/tabs.md

 ## Tab Item State

-Tab Items support Active, Inactive and Disabled states.
-In Figma you can switch between the three using the `State` property from the properties panel.
+Tab Items support Active, Inactive , Active & Hover, Inactive & Hover and Disabled states.
+In Figma you can switch between them using the `State` property and the `Hover` boolean property from the properties panel.
 In Tabs there is always one Active tab and an arbitrary number of Inactive and Disabled ones.

 <img class="responsive-img" src="../images/tabs_state.png" srcset="../images/tabs_state@2x.png 2x" />